TreesLab/CircMiMi/README.md

--r, --ref REF_DIR           | The directory of the pre-genereated reference files. ***[required]*** -i, --circ CIRC_FILE        | The file of circRNAs. ***[required]*** -o, --out-prefix OUT_PREFIX | The prefix for the output filenames. (default: "./") -p, --num_proc NUM_PROC     | The number of processes to use.
+-r, --ref REF_DIR           | The directory of the pre-genereated reference files. ***[required]*** -i, --circ CIRC_FILE        | The file of circRNAs. ***[required]*** -o, --out-prefix OUT_PREFIX | The prefix for the output filenames. (default: "./") -p, --num_proc NUM_PROC     | The number of processors.
 -d, --dist INTEGER          | The distance range for RCS checking. (default: 10000)